 Google & @mattcutts didn't ACTUALLY care about Rap Genius' link scheme, they just didn't want to miss a propaganda opportunity.— Ben Cook (@Skitzzo) January 4, 2014

 * These stats are from Ahrefs.
 A few of these links may have been in place before the penality and only recently crawled.
 However it is also worth mentioning that all third party databases of links are limited in size & refresh rate by optimizing their capital spend, so there are likely hundreds more links which have not yet been crawled by Ahrefs.
 One should also note that the story is still ongoing and they keep generating more links every day.
 By the time the story is done spreading they are likely to see roughly a 30% growth in unique linking domains in about 6 weeks.

 Almost anyone in internet marketing who has spent a couple months in the game has seen some "shocking" case study where changing the color of a button increased sales 183% or such.
-In many cases such changes only happen when the original site had not had any focus on conversion at all.
+In many cases such changes only happen when the original site had no focus on conversion.